austino1976/SDAccel-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

-## Using the Vitis xocc compiler to develop F1 accelerated applications
+## Using the Vitis v++ compiler to develop F1 accelerated applications

 This lab is designed to teach the fundamentals of the Vitis development environment and programming model.
 This includes: familiarizing with OpenCL, understanding software and hardware emulation flows, profiling performance and identifying how to optimize host and kernel code.